Performances

 Principal dancer and choreographer with a research-based practice and commissions/residencies.
 Her work supports a movement language that can hold intimacy, endurance, and narrative ambiguity.Clayton Colin

-- One-day performance + reception: Late May / Early June 2026
+- One-day performance + reception: Saturday, July 25, 2026

 *When the venue is confirmed, I will replace “windows” with exact dates + add RSVP/ticket links.

-- Shea’s 710 Theatre — ideal for intimate, high-contrast staging and audience implication.
+- UB Center for the Arts (Black Box) — ideal for intimate, high-contrast staging and audience implication.

 The project includes documentation that reinforces the theme of mediated visibility: